PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 ```
 dhcp-range=192.168.0.50,192.168.0.150,12h
 ```
-+ Save the config.file and exit to start dnsmasq.
++ Save the config.file and exit to start dnsmasq:
 ```
 sudo systemctl restart dnsmasq
 ```